soren-n/minigun-py/docs/source/tutorial.rst

 Why do we want to test software?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 At first software testing might seem paradoxical; what is the implementation of a program, if not an expression of the intended functionality?
-Why should we write additional code to express the intended functionality; it seems like a duplicate effort?
+Why should we write additional code to express the intended functionality, it seems like a duplicate effort?

-From the perspective of a software developer, the discipline of testing and verification forces us to abstract away the functionality of software from its implementation details; there might be many possible implementations of a piece of software, but there should only be one definition of its functionality.
+From the perspective of a programmer, the discipline of testing and verification forces us to abstract away the functionality of software from its implementation details.
+Meaning, there might be many possible implementations of a piece of software, but there should only be one definition of its functionality.

-E.g. when authoring production code we care about more than the bare minimum of providing the intended functionality; we also care about performance and other runtime characteristics.
+When authoring production code we care about more than the bare minimum of providing the intended functionality; we also care about performance and other runtime characteristics.
 These additional properties add complexity to our codebases, which during development *will* be at odds with functionality.
 Testing captures and fixes functionality modulo performance and other implementation details, such that we can focus our efforts on the engineering of said implementation details without loosing functionality.

+Additinally, having a testing strategy improves the maintainability of our projects long term; making it possible to make larger changes to the codebase: confidently upgrading dependencies, large scale refactoring and rewrites, or sometimes even migrating to another language or platform.
+It encodes the semantics of our projects; _what_ they are supposed to do, in contrast to _how_ they do it.
+It becomes part of the documentation of our projects, making it possible for programmers to come and go, without leaving knowledge gaps.

 The problems with unit-testing
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Traditionally we do software testing by writing unit-test suites by hand.
-Since it is not tractable to test all input-output cases of an interface (both to write them, but also to evaluate them), we instead break these cases into classes based on some defintion of similarity.
-We then find representatives of these classes to write tests for, in the hope that if a test passes for a representative, then the other cases in its class would pass as well.
+Traditionally we do software testing by writing unit-tests by hand.
+Since it is not tractable to test all input-output cases of a program (both to write them, but also to evaluate them), we instead break these cases into classes based on some defintion of similarity.
+We then find representatives within these classes to write tests for, in the hope that if a test passes for a representative, then the other cases in its class would pass as well.
 Notice that this assumption relies on implementations being regularized with regards to these classes; i.e. that the evaluation of any test case in a given class, would traverse similar or the same code paths.

 This leads us to the first problem with hand written unit-tests; an implementation randomly picked from the set of all possible implementations of an interface, would most likely not be regularized.
-As such, a representative passing testing should on average not give us much confidence in our implementation; e.i. hand written unit-tests gives a very shallow level of testing.
+As such, a representative passing testing, should on average not give us much confidence in our implementations; i.e. hand written unit-tests gives a very shallow level of testing.

-The second problem with hand written unit-tests is that they become a ball and chain around the interfaces we are developing; it makes it difficult to refactor them (which we would often need to do during development) because we need to rewrite a lot of tests whenever we do.
+The second problem with hand written unit-tests is that they become a ball and chain around the interfaces of the programs we are developing; it makes it difficult to refactor them (which we would often need to do during development) because we need to rewrite a lot of unit-tests whenever we do.
 This incentivizes us to either try to define good interfaces and tests prior to implementation, a.k.a. waterfall, or to wait with testing altogether until we are much further with the development, again not agile.

 Property-based testing is the solution
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-The solution to the first problem is to realize that the before mentioned test case classes simply are the properties that our specifications are composed of, and that the representatives should be automatically and randomly selected rather than hand picked as a fixed set.
+The solution to the first problem is to realize that the before mentioned test case classes simply _are_ the properties that our specifications are composed of, and that the representatives should be automatically and randomly selected rather than hand picked as a fixed set.
 This is property-based testing in a nutshell.

 Ideally we should formally verify our software against the specification rather than test it; e.g. in Coq or some other proof assisant, however this is still quite time consuming, and as such is still mostly reserved for critical or foundational systems.
-It also requires an orthogonal skillset to what most software engineers have, and often further programmers are not even aware this is a possibility.
+It also requires an orthogonal skillset to what most programmers have, and often further, programmers are not even aware this is a possibility.

 Property-based testing serves as a practical approximation towards what we do in formal verification.
-The random selection of test cases means, that with each evaluation of our testing strategy, we grow more confident in our implementation as more cases are covered.
+The random selection of test cases means, that with each evaluation of our testing strategy, we grow more confident in our implementation as more cases are shown to be covered.

-Regarding the second problem, property-based testing does not definitvely solve it; it is not solveable, we can not avoid having to write *some* testing code.
+Regarding the second problem, property-based testing does not definitvely solve it; in general it is not solveable, we can not avoid having to write *some* testing code.
 But property-based testing does alleviate the second problem, since we do end up writing *much less* testing code; as such refactoring it or entirely scrapping it is less painful.

 QuickCheck
 ^^^^^^^^^^